 Skip to main content

-Professional Coaching as a defined practice in Singapore
+Professional Coaching as a Defined Practice in Singapore

+To frame this professional definition clearly, it is useful to revisit what Coaching is.
 This shared definition provides a stable reference for evaluating Coaching practice, education, and credentials within the Singapore context.
+Furthermore, it supports alignment between what clients expect and what practitioners deliver.

-Standards as reference points for Coaching quality
+Standards as Reference Points for Coaching Quality

 A broader perspective on standards and professional consistency is outlined in Professional Coaching Standards Worldwide.